-My Profile: I am a senior lecturer with over 15 years research experience in solar and space physics and I currently hold a prestigious and personal research fellowship (STFC Advanced Fellowship 2012-2017).
+My Profile: I am a senior lecturer with over 15 years research experience in solar and space physics and until early 2017 I have been holding a prestigious and personal research fellowship (STFC Advanced Fellowship 2012-2017).
 I am a Royal Astronomical Society (RAS) Councillor, Vice-President of Commission E3 Solar Impact throughout the Heliosphere for the International Astronomical Union (IAU), International Space Weather Initiative (ISWI) UK coordinator, member of European Space Agency’s Solar System and Exploration Working Group (SSWEG) and the UK Space Agency’s Science Programme Advisory Committee (SPAC).
 I have acquired my research experience and studied while residing in England, Belgium, Scotland, and prior to that France.

 Research: I study our solar-terrestrial environment.
 I work with remote and in-situ multi-spacecraft data revealing properties measured on the Sun or in space, and I combine observations and data analysis with magnetohydrodynamic (MHD) theory.
 My research goal is to understand instabilities, governed by magnetized flows, common to space, solar and astrophysical plasma environments, and to develop the framework for space weather applications.